marcpaq/b1fipl/README.md

 [arpilisp](https://github.com/marcpaq/arpilisp) implemented by Marc Paquette.

+[How to implement a programming language in JavaScript](http://lisperator.net/pltut/) implemented by Mihai Bazon.

 [(How to Write a (Lisp) Interpreter (in Python))](http://www.norvig.com/lispy.html) implemented by Peter Norvig.

 [Lisp In Less Than 200 Lines Of C](https://carld.github.io/2017/06/20/lisp-in-less-than-200-lines-of-c.html) implemented by Carl Douglas.